department-of-veterans-affairs/vagov-content/pages/housing-assistance/disability-housing-grants/how-to-apply.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: How to Apply for a Specially Adapted Housing (SAH) Grant
+title: How to apply for a Specially Adapted Housing (SAH) grant
-display_title: How to Apply
+display_title: How to apply
 description: Find out how to apply for a Specially Adapted Housing (SAH) grant or a Special Home Adaptation (SHA) grant.
 These grants offer financial help so you can make changes to your home to live more independently with a service-connected disability.
 concurrence:
 order: 1